 Oak, hemlock, and chestnut trees all produce tannin, a bitter chemical that protects the trees against insects.
 For millennia, people have extracted the tannin from trees and used it to preserve animal hides to make leather.
 Tanners used the chemicals in hemlock bark to alter the protein structure of cow hides to make the hides more durable, flexible, and long-lasting.
 The process is called tanning.

 The tanners in Taylor County use cow hides to make high quality leather for boots and horse tackle.
 Other tanneries specialized in tanning other kinds of animal hides.
-In the video on the left, the workers are tanning sheep hides to make expensive women’s gloves.
+In the video below, the workers are tanning sheep hides to make expensive women’s gloves.

 Tanning in Taylor County